Mars999/regal/README.rst

 * Open Source
     There is nothing behind the curtain.
-    You can see what Regal is doing and change it if you need to.
+    You can see what Regal is doing and change it if needed.

 * Ease of Use
     Set breakpoints on OpenGL functions.
     Step into the code.
     Inspect state.

 * Efficiency
     If it cannot be implemented efficiently in Regal, it is not universally supported.